bjssacademy/react-tdd/fetching-data-from-api.md

 });
 ```

-The next iterations for our `<QuoteLoader />` component would be to test-drive the isLoading behaviour and error handling.
+The next iterations for our `<QuoteLoader />` component would be to test-drive:

+- isLoading behaviour
+- error handling
+- externalise the URL into a Configuration object

 ## Review